How to Perform a Brand Audit in 9 Simple Steps

 If you know your customers, you know what they expect.
 But to get the most from your marketing, advertising, and sales, you must also consider where each prospect is in the buying decision.

-Some people know what their problem is but don’t know what to do about it.
-These folks are problem-aware and need information on potential solutions.
+Some people know they have a problem but don’t know how to fix it.
+These folks are in the problem-aware category.
+They need information on potential solutions.

 (It just so happens your product or service is one of those solutions.)